morfredus/ESP32-Diagnostic/docs/home.md

 ## Release spotlight – 3.8.0
 - **Migration to PlatformIO:** The project has been migrated from Arduino IDE to PlatformIO in Visual Studio Code for improved build management and toolchain consistency.
-- **Archived repository:** The original [ESP32-Diagnostic](https://github.com/morfredus/ESP32-Diagnostic) repository is now archived.
-All development continues in [ESP32-Diagnostic-PIO](https://github.com/morfredus/ESP32-Diagnostic-PIO).
+- **Archived repository:** The original Arduino IDE version [ESP32-Diagnostic-Arduino-IDE](https://github.com/morfredus/ESP32-Diagnostic-Arduino-IDE) is now archived.
+All development continues in [ESP32-Diagnostic](https://github.com/morfredus/ESP32-Diagnostic).
 - **Bluetooth support removed:** BLE/Bluetooth functionality has been removed as it is not properly supported under the PlatformIO platform configuration.
 - OLED-equipped boards now display Wi-Fi association, DHCP, and completion phases at boot for immediate visibility.